2-year-old daughter of NFL linebacker drowns after falling into pool, police say

 “Today’s tragic news is heartbreaking for all members of the Buccaneers family.
 Our thoughts and prayers are with Shaq, Jordanna and the entire Barrett family during this unimaginably difficult time.
 While no words can provide true comfort at a time such as this, we offer our support and love as they begin to process this very profound loss of their beloved Arrayah,” the statement read.

-Barrett’s Instagram showed that Arrayah had just turned two a few weeks ago, on April 19th.
+Barrett’s Instagram showed that Arrayah had just turned two on April 19.

 Barrett has played four seasons with the Buccaneers.
 Previously, the two-time Super Bowl champion spent four years with the Denver Broncos.